eau-de-la-seine/tutorial-java-stream-sql/README.md

     GROUP BY gender;

-## Exercise 7: DISTINCT & GROUP BY
+## Exercise 7: DISTINCT and GROUP BY

     SELECT DISTINCT salary FROM employees;
     -- Equivalent: